Today’s Post by Joe Farace,with photos by Barry Staver and Bill Craig

 At that point it’s a matter of saving the image either as a .PSD to preserve the layers or after flattening (Layers > Flatten) and saving as a TIFF file.
 You can always save it as a TIFF file with layers too.

-Along with photographer Barry Staver, I’m co-author of Better Available Light Digital Photography that’s available from Amazon for $21.87 with used copies starting at giveaway prices—around seven bucks, as I write this.
+Along with photographer Barry Staver, I’m co-author of Better Available Light Digital Photography that’s available from Amazon for $21.49 with used copies starting at around nine bucks, as I write this.